 The Wagon-Lits Company first opened the Pera Palace Hotel in 1892, aiming toward several deluxe accommodations along its Orient Express.
 European tastes and fashions were enticing Ottomans at that juncture, and the hotel reflected that aspect of the zeitgeist.
 Later in 1919, the flamboyant Prodromus Bodosakis-Athanasiadis, an Istanbullu Greek, purchased the establishment, an evolution reflecting the blend of occupation forces, exiled White Russians, and Armenians populating Istanbul.
 Then in 1927, the hotel came into the hands of Misbah Muhayyeş, a Muslim from Beirut, very much on par with the nationalist tendencies arising after the Treaty of Lausanne (1923) that facilitated the expulsion of foreigners from the budding republic.
 Currently, Jumeirah Hotels and Resorts, an Emirati concern, owns the property.
 Beyond this metaphorical framing, however, King doesn’t dawdle with the Pera, instead presenting a history that transforms readers into participants of culture and events.

 That nationalism though . . . ugh.
 Several times, I thought to myself, “Ah, that’s what Pamuk means.”
 Pamuk rises barely above allusion while King delivers the nitty-gritty.
 King explains the root of Pamuk’s hüzün, although of course this isn’t his main intention.
 After the empire’s demise, changes arrived rapidly, and the republic’s birth rose hand-in-hand with aggression toward foreigners.
-So adept is King at making us a part of the action I often felt my neck twist back and forth from the quick turns and jerks he describes, as if on the roller coaster of the Joker’s dreams.
+So adept is King at making us a part of the action I often felt my neck twist back and forth from the quick turns and jerks he describes, as if on the Joker’s dream roller coaster.
 How could ordinary Turks have endured that day after day?
 They did, which speaks highly of their collective character.